 Having already been proven to be a habitual liar multiple times, they didn’t trust him.
 Wanting to put the matter to rest, he was given a lie detector test and questioned once again about any possible role he might have had in the murder.
 According to the machine, Singer was telling the truth, and he was never a part of it.

 Singer pled guilty to the murder of the Wesley family and was sentenced to die in the electric chair on December 26, 1936.
 He was sent to Indiana State Prison to wait on death row for his sentence to be carried out.

 About a week before his execution, Singer finally told police that he had been one of the two men who had robbed Joseph Bryant.
 The other, he said, was John Wesley.

 By this time, a document had been found that listed Wesley’s name as John Wesley Caufman.
 Was this evidence that he had something to hide, and that he might not have been just a simple murder victim?
-The name change could very well have been explained away by a very honest explanation.
-Or, he could have been the second man at Wabash, as Singer claimed.
+Could he have been the second man at Wabash, as Singer claimed?

 Either way, police were satisfied that he had been one of the men who killed Joseph Bryant.
 Although Wesley stuck by his claim of an affair with Viola being behind the killing, police strongly suspected that they might have If the other man was John Wesley, then he was already beyond any mortal justice.

 On Christmas Day, Singer chose to eat fried chicken for his last meal.
-He claimed that he regretted killing Marguerite, but not any of the others.
+He claimed that he regretted killing Margaret, but not any of the others.